-NEW WILMINGTON, Pa. - The Westminster College Student Philanthropy Program will host G.I.V.E.
-Day Thursday, Feb.
-14, from 3-6 p.m. in the Witherspoon Rooms of McKelvey Campus Center.
+NEW WILMINGTON, Pa. – The Westminster College Student Philanthropy Program will host G.I.V.E.
+Day Tuesday, Feb.
+14, from 2-5 p.m. in the Witherspoon Maple Room of McKelvey Campus Center.

-What students and their families pay to attend Westminster covers about 70 percent of the actual cost.
+What students and their families pay to attend Westminster covers about 70% of the actual cost.
 A significant portion of the balance is covered by contributions to The Westminster Fund from generous alumni and friends.

-- Give financially.
-Make Westminster a philanthropic priority when they become alumni.
+· Give financially.
+Make Westminster a philanthropic priority throughout your life.

-- "Play It Forward" video showcase and awards will highlight thank-you videos to alumni created by the campus community
+· "Play It Forward" video showcase and awards will highlight thank-you videos created by sophomores

-- Door Decorating Contest awards will be given for the most popular door voted on by the campus community
+· Door Decorating Contest awards will be given for the most creative doors in student and faculty/staff categories

 Students will have the opportunity to sign their class banner, take photo booth pictures with friends, and enjoy music, food, and giveaways.

-"Our goal is to engage the entire campus community in the education and encouragement of students in the development of attitudes of philanthropic awareness and service through the investment of time, talent, and financial resources," said Kelli McKee, director of the Westminster Fund.
+"Our goal is to engage the entire campus community in the education and encouragement of students in the development of attitudes of philanthropic awareness and service through the investment of time, talent, and financial resources," McKee said.
 "We hope to create a culture and community of pride, loyalty, and philanthropy among current Westminster students that strengthens, deepens, and intensifies as they transition to the ranks of Westminster alumni."

 This story is a courtesy of the Westminster College Communications Office